So many varieties of turron candy… we help you choosing

 Nata – Nous Turron.
 This is a really yummy turron made of cream, walnuts, almonds and sugar.
 To make it they heat the cream and the sugar and before it boils they add the ground almond.
 Once it’s all well integrated, the nuts are added, then the mix is poured into moulds to cool off.
 There’s a similar variety made with marzipan and candied fruit instead of walnuts.

 Agramunt Turron.
 The Catalan village of Agramunt is famous for a turron candy quite similar to the one made in Alacant, but served in round portions instead of bars.
 It’s said that on 1703 there was an epidemic in Barcelona where the population was suffering from undernourishment.
 The Guild of Bakers organized a desserts competition.
 Pere Turró won the prize with a compact mass made of almonds and sugar or honey in between of two obleas.

-But wait!
+AND BONUS!
 What about chocolate turron?
 Does it exist?
-Share this post to everything about it:

 Chocolate Turron.
 This is probably the newest one.
 Some years ago only a few flavors of Spanish turron were available in the market, but the choice multiplied whe chocolate was incorporate the chocolate as the new key ingredient.
 Nowadays, we can find hundreds of chocolate turrón with different flavors: Black chocolate, with milk, with liquor, truffle, nuts… The most common is chocolate with puffed rice turron for kids, and almond or hazelnut chocolate turron for adults.

 So what about you?
 Tell us in the comments: what is your favorite Spanish nougat?